Is Your Work for Accommodation in New Zealand a Fair Deal?

 The most important thing to note is that the value of the accommodation should not be lower than the value of your work at minimum wage.
-The minimum wage in New Zealand is NZ$20 per hour.
-So for example, if you work for accommodation for two hours per day at a minimum wage of NZ$20, your reward must be of a minimum value of NZ$40.
+The minimum wage in New Zealand was NZ$23.15 per hour in 2024.
+So for example, if you worked for accommodation for two hours per day at a minimum wage of NZ$23.15, your reward should’ve been of a minimum value of NZ$46.30.

 For more information on what you should be getting paid, see the Employment New Zealand website.
 You can also view the current minimum wage on the Employment New Zealand website run by the New Zealand Government.